Jimmyu2foru18/50-Days-50-Projects-Day-2-Number-Slider/README.md

 - Responsive design

 ## Credits
-Part of "50 Projects in 50 Days" challenge
+Part of the "50 Projects in 50 Days" challenge